skyrocket-qy/distributed-system-knowledge/concepts/foundations/distributed-transactions/saga-pattern/README.md

 -   **Long-Running Business Processes:** Ideal for complex business workflows that involve multiple steps and services, where immediate global consistency is not strictly required.
 -   **Systems Prioritizing Availability:** When high availability and partition tolerance are more critical than strong consistency, Sagas offer a viable alternative to blocking distributed transactions.

-## Related Concepts

--   **Distributed Transactions:** The Saga pattern serves as a powerful alternative to traditional distributed transactions (like 2PC/3PC), especially in environments where strong ACID guarantees across services are impractical or undesirable.
-[Explore Distributed Transactions](../README.md).

--   **Eventual Consistency:** Sagas inherently achieve eventual consistency across the distributed system, meaning that while the system may temporarily be in an inconsistent state, it will eventually converge to a consistent state after all local and compensating transactions complete.
-[Learn more about Eventual Consistency](../../consistency-models/eventual-consistency/README.md).

--   **Messaging:** Sagas heavily rely on asynchronous messaging, often using event-driven communication, to coordinate local transactions between participating services and to trigger compensating actions.
-[Explore Messaging Systems](../../messaging/README.md).

--   **Microservices Architecture (System Mode):** The Saga pattern is a cornerstone for managing data consistency in microservices architectures, where each service typically owns its data and direct distributed transactions are avoided.
-[Discover System Modes](../../system-mode/README.md).

--   **Fault Tolerance:** Sagas contribute to fault tolerance by providing a structured way to handle failures within a distributed business process, allowing for recovery through compensating transactions rather than a complete rollback.
-[Understand Fault Tolerance](../../fault-tolerance/README.md).